 I received my 200 bands, put mine on, and went out to see if anyone else wanted one.
 A good number of people in my community did.
-With about 100 remaining I asked a local coffee shop owner if I could leave the rest in her shop.
+With about 100 remaining, I asked a local coffee shop owner if I could leave the rest in her shop.
 She gladly accepted.

 In less than 3 days all of the wristbands were gone.
-It was clear that 100 bands were not enough.
+It was clear that 200 bands were not enough.

-Not including the time spent mailing, communicating with manufacturers and buyers, cost of labels, tape, packaging materials, and the chunk the USA government takes for my taxes.
-Etsy only accounts for a total of 434 orders over the last 2 years, but with its support and that of one other donor, I was able to distribute over ~26,000 BLM wristbands and only come out of pocket $~43.
+Not including the time spent mailing, communicating with manufacturers and buyers, cost of labels, tape, packaging materials, and the chunk the USA government takes for taxes.
+Etsy only accounts for 434 orders over the last 2 years, but with its support and that of one other donor, I could distribute over ~26,000 BLM wristbands and only come out of pocket $~43.
 Most of which were given away free locally.
 The wristbands are now listed on Etsy two for 0.20 because Etsy won’t let me go any lower.
-(They take $0.20 to relist the item and 5% transaction fee on the sale including shipping).
+(They take $0.20 to re-list the item and 5% transaction fee on the sale, including shipping).
 Making money is not the point of listing these on Etsy.

 Coming up to the two-year mark of when this all started, I continue to distribute BLM wristbands and learn from doing so.
 Ideally, I like to hand this process off to a non-profit group that could take it a step further.
 I have other projects and techniques that I am developing to “start conversations.”
 I will document them as I can in the future.

 A few takeaways I’ve learned from distributing these.

 People’s attention spans are short.
 I would see weeks go by where the rate of restocking coffee shops and Etsy orders would grind to a halt.
 Then another person would be shot, and it’d spark back up for a little while before ramping down again.
 The issue doesn’t go away because the media cameras do.

 It’s a 10-point plan for ending police violence in America that benefits police departments and all people who live within the United States.